Itamar Ben-Gvir: Treatment of detainees and flotilla activists

+In May 2026, after Israeli forces intercepted the Global Sumud Flotilla, which had been sailing toward Gaza in an attempt to challenge Israel's naval blockade of Gaza, Ben-Gvir released videos showing him taunting detained activists.
+The footage showed detained activists kneeling with their hands tied behind their backs, while Ben-Gvir called for them to be imprisoned for a long period.
+The video prompted international condemnation, with officials from the United States, United Kingdom, Canada and Australia criticising the treatment of the detainees, and several countries summoning Israeli diplomatic representatives.
+Prime Minister Benjamin Netanyahu said Ben-Gvir's conduct was "not in line with Israel's values and norms", while Foreign Minister Gideon Sa'ar described the incident as a "disgraceful display" and said Ben-Gvir had harmed Israel's image.

+The foreign ministries of several countries, including France, Canada, the Netherlands, Portugal, Spain, Italy, South Korea, Sweden, Switzerland, Greece, Germany, Poland, Qatar, Slovenia, Turkey, Austria, Belgium, Colombia and the United Kingdom condemned the treatment of the detained activists.
+On 21 May 2026, Poland's Minister of Internal Affairs and Administration Marcin Kierwiński announced that Poland imposed a five-year entry ban on Ben-Gvir.
+Similarly, on 23 May 2026, France declared Ben-Gvir persona non grata and banned him from entering its national territory.
+On 5 June, Ireland's Minister of Justice Jim O'Callaghan introduced travel bans on Ben-Gvir and Smotrich from visiting the country.

+Remarks on Germany

+In July 2025, following statements by German Foreign Minister Johann Wadephul regarding potential steps toward recognizing a Palestinian state, Ben-Gvir posted on X (formerly Twitter) claiming that "80 years after the Holocaust, Germany is once again supporting Nazism."

+The statement was swiftly condemned by Israeli Foreign Minister Gideon Sa'ar, who called the remarks "unnecessary and harmful," adding that "Germany is a friendly country...
+This does not change even when there are differences of opinion between us."

 Personal life

 Ben-Gvir is married to Ayala Nimrodi, a distant relative of Ofer Nimrodi, the former owner of the Maariv daily newspaper.
 They met around 2002 when Nimrodi was 15 and Ben-Gvir was 26 and married in 2004.
-Reportedly, the couple visited the grave of Baruch Goldstein, a mass murderer, on their first date.
+Reportedly, the couple visited the grave of Baruch Goldstein, an American-Israeli mass murderer who committed the Cave of the Patriarchs massacre, on their first date.
 The couple has six children, and they live in the Israeli settlement of Kiryat Arba/Hebron, which is illegal under international law, in the Israeli-occupied West Bank.

 Ben-Gvir sued his father's caregiver, a foreign worker from Sri Lanka, for 100,000 NIS after he asked for severance pay from him and his brother, after Ben-Gvir's father died.
 Ben-Gvir's claim was that his father died because the worker went on a vacation.
 The court ruled that Ben-Gvir and his brother would have to pay the foreign worker around 100,000 NIS as their father's heirs.